Shirwinerjay/Google-GLDv2-2020/README.md

 [![Contributors][contributors-shield]][contributors-url]

 <div align="center">
-  <h3 align="center">Google Landmark Recognition Challenge 2020</h3>
+  <h1 align="center">Google Landmark Recognition Challenge 2020</h1>
 </div>

 <!-- ABOUT THE CHALLENGE -->
 ## About The Challenge

-[Google Landmark Recognition 2020](https://www.kaggle.com/competitions/landmark-recognition-2020/) was the third instance of the challenge sponsored by Google and hosted on Kaggle.
-This competition challenges Kagglers to build models that recognize the correct landmark (if any) on a public and private test set of real pictures captured by Google operators.
+[Google Landmark Recognition 2020](https://www.kaggle.com/competitions/landmark-recognition-2020/) was the third instance of the competition sponsored by Google and hosted on Kaggle.
+It challenged Kagglers to build models that recognize the correct landmark (if any) on a public and a private test set of real pictures taken by Google operators.

 ### GLDv2